kjm95/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors game with streak counter.
+Rock Paper Scissors game with a win streak counter.